meysubb/meysubb.github.io/_posts/2017-12-20-CFB_Bowl_Predictions.md

 Algorithm 1 - Random Forest vs. Algorithm 2 - XGboost
 -----------------------------------------------------

 Random Forests (RF) are an ensemble learning method using decision trees.
-The model has the capabillity to select and identify the important variables.
+The model has the capability to select and identify the important variables.
 XGboost is an *extreme gradient boosting* method applied to decision trees.
-Similarily to RF it also has the capabillity to identify important variables.
+Similarly to RF it also has the capability to identify important variables.

 Let's see what we've got here.